 According to the Urban Dictionary, a modern nomad is anyone who hasn’t lived in one place more than 3 years in the last decade of their life and has no idea when or where they will ever settle down for good.

 Since we sold our home on wheels in July, we have been officially homeless, even though Joe’s son has been a gracious host by giving us a home base for the past five months, we felt that we had to either find our own place in Florida or continue the nomadic life that we love so much.
 Every plan we previously tried to make, never materialized because of travel bands and border closures.
 While researching our next move, in August, I started seeing posts on social media from a nomad friend in Turkey.
 I contacted her to learn more.
-After finding out that Americans are welcomed and that social distancing and masks are mandatory, I started planning.
+After finding out that Americans are welcome and that social distancing and masks are mandatory, I started planning.

 In 2015 we downsized from a 3000 sq. ft. house to a 91 sq. ft. camper … in 2020, we traded our truck camper for two carryons.
 I don’t think we can go any smaller!